Report: Staff Losses Worsen Social Security Disability Claims Backlog As 1.1 Million Wait For Hearings

 Apply For SSDI Benefits With Representation

 To help with the Social Security disability application, Allsup offers its new dual purpose tool empower by Allsup®.
 In only minutes, individuals can learn their likelihood of being eligible for Social Security disability benefits.
-Those who successfully complete the assessment can immediately start their disability insurance application with Allsup as their representative and learn more about Social Security’s return-to-work incentives.
-Find more information about filing your Social Security disability application on Allsup.com.
+Those who successfully complete the Free SSDI Assessment can immediately start their disability insurance application with Allsup as their representative and learn more about Social Security’s return to work incentives.

 Top five benefits of empower by Allsup.